-Automatically adding links next to all headers on the page (a Chrome extension)
+Automatically add links to all headers on a website (a Chrome extension)

 Ever needed to link directly to one section of a webpage?
 You can, as long as there's a header (or another element nearby like a div) with an ID assigned to it.
 Getting the ID isn't tough, but it's a bit of a pain.
 It doesn't have to be that hard.

-Automatically adding links next to all headers on the page (a Chrome extension)
+Automatically add links to all headers on a website (a Chrome extension)

 Ever needed to link directly to one section of a webpage?
 You can, as long as there's a header (or another element nearby like a div) with an ID assigned to it.
 The presence of an ID isn't guaranteed for every website, but a lot of personal blogs and technical doc sites use them.